-The concentration in Nutrition and Dietetics fully prepares students to meet the educational knowledge and skills specified by the Academy of Nutrition and Dietetics (AND) as part of the requirements to become a Registered Dietitian (RD).
+The concentration in Nutrition and Dietetics fully prepares students to meet the educational knowledge and skills specified by the Academy of Nutrition and Dietetics (AND) as part of the requirements to become a Registered Dietitian Nutritionist (RDN).
 The complete set of requirements includes:

 - The Didactic Program in Dietetics (DPD).
 This is AND’s term for the collection of undergraduate courses that meet its established eligibility requirements and education standards.
 The core science, nutrition, foods, and food management courses in the Nutrition and Dietetics concentration meet the knowledge requirements.
 The Department’s courses list specific planned learning experiences.
 Learn more about the accredited NYU Steinhardt DPD.